General Information about Student Loans

 Lenders must grant forbearance when your debt exceeds 20% of your gross income and you submit a written request.
 Under those circumstances a lender must grant forbearance for one year and shall renew it for a second and third year under certain conditions.
 Moreover, the fact that you are granted a forbearance cannot be the cause of a negative credit report and no fees can be charged.
 Unfortunately this right is limited to loans held by lenders.
 It does not apply if the loan has been taken over by guaranty agency or the Department.

 If you are in default or on the verge of defaulting on your student loan you may wish to obtain legal advice.
-If you do not know an attorney or cannot afford one you may call:

-For additional information which may be of assistance regarding student loans check the following Web sites:
+For additional information which may be of assistance regarding student loans check the following websites:

 U.S. Department of Education Debt Collection Service: Guide to Defaulted Student Loans